 Portrait of Jan Karski in Bethesda, Maryland, ca 1988.
 US Holocaust Memorial Museum, courtesy of Rescuers: Portraits of Moral Courage in the Holocaust

 Jan Karski and General Colin Powell meet during the opening ceremonies of the US Holocaust Memorial Museum.
 Washington, DC, April 22, 1993.
 US Holocaust Memorial Museum

-2014 marks the 100th anniversary of the birth of Jan Karski (1914–2000), one of the first to deliver eyewitness accounts of the Holocaust to Allied leaders during the war.
+2014 marked the 100th anniversary of the birth of Jan Karski (1914–2000), one of the first to deliver eyewitness accounts of the Holocaust to Allied leaders during the war.
 A courier in the Polish underground, Karski was smuggled in and out of the Warsaw ghetto and a transit camp at Izbica, where he saw for himself the horrors suffered by Jews under Nazi occupation including mass starvation and transports of Jews en route to the Belzec killing center.